What Is An IP Address? A Comprehensive Guide To Internet Protocol

 IPv4 and IPv6

 There are different formats of IP addresses with varying numbers of digits.
 The most commonly used format is IPv4, but IPv6 is becoming increasingly more popular.
-Let us briefly explain why.
+Let us briefly explain why and compare IPv4 vs. IPv6.

-The common format of an IP address in use today is IPv4, which is made up of 4 numbers between 0 and 255 separated by dots.
+The common format of an IP address in use today is IPv4.
+It has 4 numbers between 0 and 255 separated by dots.
 An IPv4 address might look something like this:

 This format allows for around 4.3 billion unique IP addresses, which seemed like a lot before we had global connectivity and your fridge became a connected device.